1jour1vin

 About the estate:

-An agricultural engineer, Philippe Gard first worked at the Auxerre Chamber of Agriculture, then at the Bordeaux Chamber of Agriculture.
-But his passion is wine, and in 1998 he and Nathalie settled in Cosprons, near the Paulilles cove, where he now cultivates 14 hectares of terraced vineyards.
+An agricultural engineer, Philippe Gard first worked at the Chamber of Agriculture in Auxerre, then at the one in Bordeaux.
+But his passion is wine, and he eventually settled down with Nathalie in 1998 in Cosprons, near the Paulilles cove, where he now cultivates 14 hectares of terraced vineyards.
 He launched his Coume del Mas label in 2001.
-Intense and refined, his Banyuls and Collioure wines immediately caused a sensation.
+Intense and refined, his Banyuls and Collioure wines made an immediate splash.

 Robert Parker - Wine Advocate